StarCrusher96/Kerbal-Star-Systems-2/README.md

 In **Kerbal Star Systems 2**, take charge of an interstellar space program for the Kerbals.

-Use the technology, infrastructure and hard-earned engineering lessons of Kerbol to assemble spacecraft capable of crossing the space between stars—some of which may even arrive with all the important pieces still attached.
+Use the technology, infrastructure and hard-earned engineering lessons of Kerbol to assemble spacecraft capable of crossing the space between stars, some of which may even arrive with all the important pieces still attached.

 Launch probes and crews toward **six original star systems**.
 Establish communications networks across interstellar distances.
 Construct stations, colonies and surface bases around unfamiliar worlds, and expand the reach of Kerbalkind far beyond its home sun.